MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 # Create a new app

-To build app, you can use Teams toolkit either by creating a new project or by creating from samples.
+To build app, you  also use Teams toolkit either by creating a new project or by creating from samples.

 (pictures used in this part is already in doc repo)